gunnala-sri/srigunnala-blog/content/posts/2020-14-05---Alexa-Custome-Skill-Account-Linking/media/index.md

 ![Alexa Custom Skill Account Linking](/media/title.png)

 This article expects you to have basic understanding of the Alexa Custom Skill and how to build a sample skill.
 If not, no worries.
-Just jump to - LINK
+Just jump to my  other blog to get started with Alexa Custom Skill - link below.

+<a href="https://srigunnala.com/posts/2019-08-10---Custom-Alexa-Skill-with-Azure-Function/Custom-Alexa-Skill-with-Azure-Function" target="_blank">Build your first Alexa skill with Alexa.NET and Azure Functions</a>

 Now lets get to the next level, Account Linking.
 Amazon defines Account Linking as